 Has your pet been acting strange?
 Is your dog or cat looking more lethargic than usual, and you’re not sure why?
-If so, we can find out what’s ailing them.
+If so, we can help you look for answers.
 Mille Lacs Veterinary Group offers advanced cat and dog imaging and diagnostic services which allow us to examine dogs and cats internally.
-These services include cat and dog ultrasound, X-rays, urine and fecal testing, and comprehensive in-house blood panels, and an extensive array of tests available from our outside diagnostic lab.
+These services include cat and dog X-rays, ultrasound, urine and fecal testing, comprehensive in-house blood panels, and an extensive array of tests available from our outside diagnostic lab.

 Ultrasound & X-rays

 X-rays and ultrasound are two of the most commonly used forms of diagnostic imaging in veterinary medicine.
 With an ultrasound exam, we produce a two-dimensional image of the internal organs in real time using the echoes of sound waves.
 We can examine any organ in the body, including the heart.
 X-rays are similar to ultrasound in that they also allow for a safe, non-invasive internal examination.
 Yet, instead of sound waves, they use radiation to create the image.
 The main difference, however, is that ultrasound is excellent for visualizing organs (soft tissue) and X-rays are more helpful for visualizing bones.